Representative Role of Student Members

 Reports to Academic Board Committees

 Report of Student Members is a standing item on the agendas of most Academic Board committees.
 Many committees accept verbal reports.
 However, student members wishing to bring a matter forward for the attention of the Academic Programs Committee should submit a written report of no more than two pages to the Secretary at least a fortnight before the scheduled meeting outlining the issue(s) for discussion, the background to the issue(s), key points, and potential solutions/outcomes and/or action requested of the committee.
-The report must follow the structure in the report template.

 The report will then be circulated with the papers for that meeting, providing other committee members with a chance to give the matter(s) raised in the report due consideration prior to the meeting, which in turn will facilitate a more productive discussion at the meeting.